Codec vs. Container: Encoder Settings for Live Streaming

 Other Encoder Settings

-In addition to codecs and containers, there some other encoder settings that you should use for live streaming.
+In addition to codecs and containers, there are some other encoder settings that you should use for live streaming.

 Here is a list of required encoder settings for live streaming with Dacast: